 return urlsafe_b64encode(sig)

-It can be seen that the nonce $ k $ is generated using the formula $ 2^{u} t + v $ where $ t $ allows it to be bruteforced by participants in a short time, $ u $ is a constant, and $ v $ is a random number of size $ u $ bits.
-By collecting at least 2 signatures (performing guest login 2 times), participants can eliminate 2 equations to get the nonce $ k $ value and the private key used by the service.
+The nonce $ k $ is created using $ 2^{u} t + v $.
+Here, $ t $ can be bruteforced quickly, $ u $ is a constant, and $ v $ is a random number of $ u $ bits.
+By getting two signatures (logging in as a guest twice), a team can solve two equations to find the nonce $ k $ and the private key.

 Defense